top of page

 That was the seed of Reyou.

-Reclaiming Names and Narratives through Story
+Reclaiming Names and Narratives Through Story

 Now, in 2025, I’m working on my first non-academic book—a memoir titled Confessions of a Recovering Academic.
 It’s a patchwork of stories about identity, belonging, perfectionism, and rediscovery.
 Writing it has reminded me how much courage it takes to rewrite your life in your own voice.